Author Guidelines

 Illustrations

 Illustrations submitted (line drawings, halftones, photos, photomicrographs, etc.) should be clean originals or digital files.
-Digital files are recommended for highest quality reproduction and should follow these guidelines:
+Digital files are recommended for the highest quality reproduction and should follow these guidelines:

-- 300 dpi or higher
+• 300 dpi or higher

-- Sized to fit on journal page
+• Sized to fit on the journal page

-- TIFF or JPEG format only
+• TIFF or JPEG format only

-- Embedded in text files and submitted as separate files (if required)
+• Embedded in text files and submitted as separate files (if required)

 Tables